Wildlife of the Gambia

-Wildlife of the Gambia is dictated by several habitat zones over its total land area of about 10,000 km2.
+The wildlife of the Gambia is dictated by several habitat zones over the Gambia's land area of about 10,000 km2.
 It is bound in the south by the savanna and on the north by the Sudanian woodlands.
 The habitats host abundant indigenous plants and animals, in addition to migrant species and newly planted species.
 They vary widely and consist of the marine system, coastal zone, estuary with mangrove vegetation coupled with Banto Faros (barren hypersaline flats), river banks with brackish and fresh water zones, swamps covered with forests and many wetlands.

-According to the Government of the Gambia, about 3.7% of the land area of the country has been brought under national parks or reserves, and the present wildlife policy is to extend this coverage to 5%.
+According to the government of the Gambia, about 3.7% of the land area of the country has been brought under national parks or reserves, and the present wildlife policy is to extend this coverage to 5%.
 The seven areas included in the protected list are the Niumi National Park, Kiang West National Park, River Gambia National Park, Bao Bolong Wetland Reserve, Abuko Nature Reserve, Tanbi Wetland Complex and the Tanji Karinti River Bird Reserve.
 These are managed by the Department of Parks and Wildlife Management.
 The area covered by these parks is 38,000 ha.

 The birdlife in the Gambia is colourful and rich, with 560 species inhabiting coastal saltwater, freshwater wetlands, Guinea and Sudan savanna, woodlands and forests, agricultural lands, towns and villages.
 It is thus a biodiversity hot spot for ornithologists.